-Salt Flat, Texas is a ghost town located in Hudspeth County in west Texas.
+Salt Flat, Texas, is a ghost town located in Hudspeth County in west Texas.
 The town takes its name from its location within a dry salt pan, a flat expanse of ground covered with salt and other minerals.
-The salt came from shallow lakes that formed in the Rio Grande Valley after rains in the Guadalupe Mountains.
+The salt came from shallow lakes formed in the Rio Grande Valley after rains in the Guadalupe Mountains.

 Hammack built a store and gas station on the proposed route, which opened for business when traffic began in 1929.
-From the outset, his site double as a bus station.
+From the outset, his site doubled as a bus station.
 A short time later, another man named Arthur Grable built a store and gas station a short distance to the west.
 Both men eventually added cafes and tourist courts to their operations.

-In 1932, a plane crashed in the nearby Guadalupe Mountains due to fog and the federal government responded by building an emergency aircraft landing strip at Salt Flat. the airfield operated 24 hours a day until the early 1960s when new navigational equipment permitted planes to cross the mountains even in poor weather conditions.
+In 1932, a plane crashed in the nearby Guadalupe Mountains due to fog, and the federal government responded by building an emergency aircraft landing strip at Salt Flat.
+The airfield operated 24 hours a day until the early 1960s, when new navigational equipment permitted planes to cross the mountains even in poor weather conditions.

-A post office was established in Salt Flat in 1941 with Ben H. Gilmore serving as the first postmaster.
+A post office was established in Salt Flat in 1941, with Ben H. Gilmore serving as the first postmaster.
 At that time, the town was called home to just about 20 people.
 After just three short years, the post office closed but was reopened in 1947.

 Today, Salt Flat is comprised of just a few mostly abandoned buildings and what appears to be even fewer people.
 However, a Greyhound bus stop still is in use at the side of the old 1929 cafe, but the bus doesn’t stop unless passengers stand beside the road and wave it down.

-Salt Flat is located in northeastern Hudspeth County on U.S. Highway 62/180 about 90 miles east of El Paso, 43 miles northeast of Sierra Blanca, and 21 miles southwest of Guadalupe Mountains National Park.
+Salt Flat is located in northeastern Hudspeth County on U.S. Highway 62/180, about 90 miles east of El Paso, 43 miles northeast of Sierra Blanca, and 21 miles southwest of Guadalupe Mountains National Park.